 Valuation Methodology and Terminology We have used GASB accounting methodology to determine the postretirement medical benefit obligations.
-Actuarial Liabilities are shown without a reduction in liability for the Retiree Drug Subsidy, and with the Commonwealth liability reduced by Retiree Drug Subsidy anticipated payments.
+Actuarial Liabilities are shown without a reduction in liability for the Retiree Drug Subsidy.
 As of June 2006, the GASB has adopted the proposed Technical Memorandum on accounting for the Retiree Drug Subsidy.
 The Technical Memorandum requires that plan sponsors do not reduce their liability to reflect the Retiree Drug Subsidy, but rather that the RDS payment be treated as a third party payment with treatment determined by GASB 33.
-The effect of this accounting treatment is to have two sources of funding of the expense (Annual Required Contribution), one being the federal government.
+The effect of this accounting treatment is to have two sources of funding of the expense (Annual Required Contribution) and being the foderal government.